Types of Braces

 - Always remove retainers when brushing your teeth.
 Be sure to pay attention to the points where your retainer touches your teeth.

-- Clean retainers thoroughly with a toothbrush and toothpaste.
+- Clean retainers thoroughly with a toothbrush and water.
+DO NOT USE TOOTHPASTE as the toothpaste is abrasive and will make your retainers cloudy.
 Concentrate specifically on the side of the retainer that is in contact with your gums.
 Failure to clean retainers well can result in damage to your gums and teeth.
-Some patients like to soak their retainers in mouthwash for a few minutes each day.
+Patients may also dip their retainers in clear mouthwash (not colored as they may stain), rinse off, and then pat dry in order to refresh.
+Using retainer cleaners such as Retainer Brite is also another great option.

 - Don’t flip the retainer with your tongue because this could result in damage to your teeth or the device.